 Competitions are all the rage in the social enterprise world.
 From New York to San Francisco, organizations seeking to nurture emerging social entrepreneurs have decided to go all in on the pitch session, offering the winners start-up funds and technical assistance.
 Good idea, right?

-Here’s what they learned from the community:
+Here’s what he learned from the community:

 Too much about winners and losers?